 To keep remotes from sliding off your couch, just turn them face down.

-I was tired of tring to find the clickers for the TV, VCR, DVD, stereo, Tivo, and all the goodies for which we have clickers (remote controls).
-The cats would walk across them and change the channels while we were gone and we would record the wrong show, they would disappear under a cushion or where ever, you all know how that goes.
-So I decided to make a place for them that didn't take up much space.
+I was tired of tring to find the clickers for the tv, vcr, dvd, stereo, tivo and all the goodies for which we have clickers (remote controls).
+The cats would walk acrossed them and change the channels ...

 I cannot even count how many times I have spent the evening searching for my TV remote.
 Add a piece of Velcro to your remote and attach it to the edge of your coffee table.
 Attach overtime you're finished with it.